 Australian Standard / New Zealand standard for wiring colour codes

-AS/NZS prohibits the usage of yellow, green, yellow-green, black and sky blue colours for phases.
-Any colours other the listed can be used.
-The commonly used colour code is as follows:
+AS/NZS prohibits the usage of yellow, green, yellow-green, black, and sky blue colors for phases.
+Any colors other than the listed can be used.
+The commonly used color code is as follows:

 - For a three-phase supply – Red, white and blue colours are used.